A Generalized Matching Reconfiguration Problem: Proof of Theorem

 \begin {proof} Recall that the transformed matching, denoted by $\cM^*$, is initialized to the source matching $\cM$.
-An edge in $\cM' \setminus \cM^*$ is \emph{good} if the sum of the weights of the edges in $\cM^*$ that are adjacent to it is smaller than its own weight; otherwise it is \emph{bad}.
+An edge in $\cM' \setminus \cM^*$ is \emph{good} if the sum of the weights of the edges in $\cM^*$ that are adjacent to it is no greater than its own weight; otherwise it is \emph{bad}.
 (These notions generalize the respective notions from Section \ref{proofmain} for unweighted matchings.)
-Handling good edges is easy: For any good edge $e$, move it from $\cM' \setminus \cM^*$ to $\cM^*$, and then delete from $\cM^*$ the at most two edges adjacent to $e$; thus the weight of $\cM^*$ may only increase as a result of handling a good edge.
+Handling good edges is easy: For any good edge $e$, move it from $\cM' \setminus \cM^*$ to $\cM^*$, and then delete from $\cM^*$ the at most two edges adjacent to $e$; thus the weight of $\cM^*$ cannot decrease as a result of handling a good edge.
 Since every edge in $\cM$ is deleted at most once from $\cM^*$, and every edge in $\cM'$ is added at most once to $\cM^*$, the total time of handling the good edges throughout the algorithm is $O(|\cM|+ |\cM'|) = O(n)$.

 Next we describe an algorithm that proves Theorem \ref{th:app}.
 During the execution of this algorithm, some edges are moved from $\cM' \setminus \cM^*$ to $\cM^*$, which triggers the removal of edges from $\cM^*$, and as a result some bad edges become good.
 Similarly to the treatment of Section \ref{proofmain} for the unweighted case, we can use a data structure for maintaining the good edges in $\cM' \setminus \cM^*$, so that testing if there is a good edge in $\cM^*$ and returning an arbitrary one if exists can be done in $O(1)$ time.